hayasalman/Probabilities-For-Uncertain-Different-Scenarios/README.md

 - In [The Continuous Uniform Distribution](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Uniform%20Distribution.ipynb) , 50% of time the company's shipping days are **3.5 days**.

-- In [The Point Estimation](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Point%20Estimation%20%26%20Confidence%20Interval.ipynb) , the estimation of the average amount of damages of structural defect in the buildings is : 192,000 SAR.
+- In [The Point Estimation](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Point%20Estimation%20%26%20Confidence%20Intervals.ipynb) , the estimation of the average amount of damages of structural defect in the buildings is : 192,000 SAR.

-- In [The Confidence Intervals](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Point%20Estimation%20%26%20Confidence%20Interval.ipynb) , 95% of the time , the mean of
+- In [The Confidence Intervals](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Point%20Estimation%20%26%20Confidence%20Intervals.ipynb) , 95% of the time , the mean
   amount for cups of water dispensed by the new kettle will be between 1.3 L and 1.7 L.

 ## Refernces